 An "8-station index" is used by the California Department of Water Resources (DWR) to determine average precipitation in the Sacramento River hydrologic region of northern California, which is the source of much of the imported water supply to the Basin.
-As of May 1, 2024, the "8-station index" indicated average precipitation of 45.0 inches or about 92 percent of average for that time of year, while rainfall in the San Gabriel Valley is estimated to be about 142 percent of average (through April 30, 2024).
+Through April 30, 2025, the "8-station index" indicated average precipitation of 54.2 inches or about 110 percent of average for that time of year, while rainfall in the San Gabriel Valley was about 45 percent of average (through April 30, 2025).
+This indicates that even though the San Gabriel Valley is experiencing below average rainfall, Northern California's above average rainfall may increase the SWP Allocation to more than 50 percent and, consequently, more SWP water may be available to MWD and San Gabriel District for replenishment to the Main Basin.

-On December 1, 2023, DWR announced the 2024 initial allocation of SWP water was 10 percent of the contractors' Table A Entitlement.
-On February 21, 2024, DWR announced the 2024 allocation of SWP water has increased to 15 percent of the contractors' Table A entitlement.
-On April 23, 2024, DWR announced the 2024 allocation of SWP has increased to 40 percent of the contractors' Table A entitlement.
-As stated in DWR's Notice to State Water Project Contractors, the allocation is based on "projected 2024 demands, existing storage in SWP conservation facilities, estimate of future runoff..."
-In general, every five percent of SWP allocation equates to about

-100,000 acre-feet of supply for MWD.
-With a 40 percent SWP allocation, MWD would receive about 764,600 acre-feet.
+On December 2, 2024, DWR announced the 2025 initial allocation of SWP water was 5 percent of the contractors' Table A Entitlement.
+On April 29, 2025, DWR announced the 2025 allocation of SWP water has increased to 50 percent of the contractors' Table A entitlement.
+As stated in DWR's Notice to State Water Project Contractors, the allocation is based on "projected 2025 demands, existing storage in SWP conservation facilities, estimate of future runoff..."
+In general, every five percent of SWP allocation equates to about 100,000 acre-feet of supply for MWD.
+With a 50 percent SWP allocation, MWD would receive about 955,750 acre-feet.

 Based on the Colorado River Compact, the seven basin states receive allocations to Colorado River water.
-Based on California's allocation of Colorado River water, MWD staff has indicated about 984,000 acre-feet of Colorado River water are available to MWD during calendar year 2024.
-Although Colorado River water may be delivered as Supplemental Water to help replenish the Basin, there are issues which must be addressed prior to delivery.
-Quagga mussels are in Colorado River water and have the potential to negatively impact the replenishment facilities unless the Colorado River water is isolated and the replenishment facilities are allowed to dry out, which effectively eliminates the Quagga mussels.
+Based on California's allocation of Colorado River water, MWD staff has indicated about 939,000 acre-feet of Colorado River water are available to MWD during calendar year 2025.
+While Colorado River water can be delivered as Supplemental Water to help replenish the Basin, there are issues which must be addressed prior to delivery.
+Quagga mussels are in Colorado River water and have the potential to negatively impact the replenishment facilities unless the Colorado River water is isolated and the replenishment facilities are allowed to dry out. which effectively eliminates the Quagga mussels.
 A second concern is the high Total Dissolved Solids (TDS) concentration in Colorado River water, which would need to be addressed through Watermaster's "Criteria for Delivery of Supplemental Water".
-There are currently no planned deliveries of Colorado River water for Basin replenishment.
-However, MWD, Upper District and Watermaster are working cooperatively on preparing a Provisional Quagga Mussel Control Plan to potentially deliver Colorado River water to the Basin as a last resort only if SWP water is not available and the Key Well is projected to reach emergency water levels.
+There are currently no planned deliveries of Colorado River water for Basin However, MWD, Upper District and Watermaster have worked replenishment. cooperatively on preparing a Provisional Quagga Mussel Control Plan to potentially deliver Colorado River water to the Basin as a last resort only if SWP water is not available and the Key Well is projected to reach emergency water levels.